 THE THOUGHT THAT SOMETIMES I EAT BECAUSE IT DROWNS OUT THAT VOICE I’VE FINALLY TUNED INTO – SO I COULD STAY IN MY COMFORT ZONE – BROUGHT ME TO MY KNEES, RIGHT THERE ON THE KITCHEN FLOOR.

 For so long I believed all my issues with my body and food were because there was something wrong with me.
 We live in a world that constantly tells us we need to be fixed.
 There are books and courses and diets and programs and lists of things we can do to become smaller and smarter.
-I spent my life feeling as though I was always falling short.
+I’ve spent my life feeling as though I’m always falling short.

 There’s nothing wrong with me.
 And there’s nothing wrong with you, either.
 Yes, people do eat to numb out negative emotions and experiences – and I will never forget how that feels.
-But how about considering that sometimes you eat because it feels safer and more comfortable than daring to shine your light?
+Sometimes I still do that.
+But how about considering that there are also times when you eat because it feels safer and more comfortable than daring to shine your light?